top of page

 Assessing your Current Financial Situation

 Before creating an effective budget plan, it's important to have a clear picture of your current financial situation.
-This includes understanding your income, expenses, debts, and assets (savings).
+This includes understanding your income, expenses, debts, and assets (any savings).

 Start by gathering all of your financial documents, such as bank statements, pay slips, and credit card bills.

-Take the time to categorize your expenses into different categories, such as housing, transportation, food, entertainment, and debt payments.
-This will help you see where your money is going and identify areas where you may be able to reduce your spending.
+Take the time to then categorize your budget plan by listing your expenses into different categories, such as rent, transport, food, entertainment, and any debts.
+This will help you see where your money is going and identify any areas where you may be able to reduce your spending.

 Next, calculate your total monthly income and compare it to your total monthly (projected) expenses.
 Do you spend more than you earn?
 If so, it's time to make some adjustments.